UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom-oo.rst

 DonorCollection Class
 .....................

-Module responsible for donor collection data encapsulation.
+Class responsible for donor collection data encapsulation.

 This will hold all of the donor objects, but also methods to add a new donor, search for a given donor, etc. If you want a way to save and re-load your data, this class would have that too.